insu87/IPX-guide/docs/source/index.rst

 .. toctree::

-   usage
+   Færstegangs Crew
-   api
+   Sette opp IPX

-Lumache has its documentation hosted on Read the Docs.
+IPX-Guide has its documentation hosted on Read the Docs.